 Why you'll love this recipe

 - This easy recipe takes just 15 minutes to pull together the batter; most of the time is spent baking!
+And of course, there is no rise time!

 - Sourdough Discard Pumpkin Bread has a great fall flavor and the glaze adds just enough extra sweetness without being over-the-top.